 Early engines looked for exact keyword strings in documents.
 If you typed “best pizza NYC,” the system broke it into individual terms — an n-gram model — and matched them against indexed pages.
 No context, no nuance, just literal matching.

-Andrei Broder’s early 2000s framework became the default mental model for SEOs:
+Andrei Broder’s early-2000s framework became the default mental model for SEOs:

-Google’s engineers expanded it over the years, introducing commercial investigation and other nuanced sub-intents, but the three-type model still shapes how many marketers approach keyword research today.
+Broder’s taxonomy wasn’t perfect, but it gave search teams a way to think beyond the string of characters in the search bar.
+And while Google’s engineers expanded it over the years, introducing commercial investigation and other nuanced sub-intents, this three-type model still shapes how many marketers approach keyword research today.

 For SEOs, this meant a clear pivot:

-Example: In the early 2000s, “cheap flights to Chicago” might have returned an old blog post with that phrase buried in the text.
+For example, in the early 2000s, “cheap flights to Chicago” might have returned an old blog post with that phrase buried in the text.
 Once intent classification matured, booking engines with live fare data pushed that blog post off page one.

-Natural language processing expanded this scope:
+Natural language processing (NLP) expanded this scope:

 Once search engines got better at parsing meaning, users started changing how they asked for information.
-The “head terms” era — short, two- or three-word phrases — began giving way to full-sentence queries.
+The “head terms” era — short two- or three-word phrases — began giving way to full-sentence queries.
 Instead of “SUV safety ratings,” you’d see “What’s the safest SUV for families in 2024?”

 Two major shifts drove this: